-Following up on our previous post of earlier this week, in this update on the transition away from LIBOR (London Interbank Offering Rate) as the reference rate of choice for financial transactions, we discuss one such alternative, the Secured Overnight Financing Rate (SOFR) issued by the Federal Reserve Bank of New York (”FRBNY”).
+Following up on our previous post, “The LIBOR Transition — What is LIBOR and why is it important?”, from earlier this week, in this update on the transition away from LIBOR (London Interbank Offering Rate) as the reference rate of choice for financial transactions, we discuss one such alternative, the Secured Overnight Financing Rate (SOFR) issued by the Federal Reserve Bank of New York (”FRBNY”).

 On November 4, 2019, the FRBNY released a statement that the FRBNY, in cooperation with the Treasury Department’s Office of Financial Research, is proposing to publish on a daily basis three compounded averages of the SOFR.
 The FRBNY also plans to publish a daily SOFR index to enable parties to calculate compounded average rates over time periods chosen by the parties.